gardener/gardener/docs/development/getting_started_locally.md

 make start-apiserver                                                          # starting gardener-apiserver
 ```

-In a new terminal pane, run
+In a new terminal pane, run:

 ```bash
 kubectl wait --for=condition=available apiservice v1beta1.core.gardener.cloud # wait for gardener-apiserver to be ready make start-admission-controller                                               # starting gardener-admission-controller
 ```

-In a new terminal pane, run
+In a new terminal pane, run:

 ```bash
 make dev-setup DEV_SETUP_WITH_WEBHOOKS=true                                   # preparing the environment with webhooks make start-controller-manager                                                 # starting gardener-controller-manager
 ```

-(Optional): In a new terminal pane, run
+(Optional): In a new terminal pane, run:

 ```bash
 make start-scheduler                                                          # starting gardener-scheduler
 ```

-In a new terminal pane, run
+In a new terminal pane, run:

 ```bash
 make register-local-env                                                       # registering the local environment (CloudProfile, Seed, etc.) make start-gardenlet SEED_NAME=local                                          # starting gardenlet
 ```

-In a new terminal pane, run
+In a new terminal pane, run:

 ```bash
 make start-extension-provider-local                                           # starting gardener-extension-provider-local